MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/optimize-sql-table-keys-and-performance.md

 ---
 title: Table Keys and Performance
-description: C/AL code searches through a subset of the record in a table, consider what keys define the tables and write code that optimizes the keys. ms.custom: na ms.date: 10/23/2017 ms.reviewer: na
+description: AL code searches through a subset of the record in a table, consider what keys define the tables and write code that optimizes the keys. ms.custom: na ms.date: 10/23/2017 ms.reviewer: na